runtimerevolution/react-knowledge-base/reactjs-for-beginners.md

     * Render multiple pages in a Wizard form
     * Handle complex state updates with useReducer

+Here is the [github repo](https://github.com/matiasfha/egghead-build-wizard-with-hooks-collection) for that course.

 ## :arrow_right_hook: React Router

 Even though React is built for single-page applications we can still build apps with multiple routes using [React Router](https://reactrouter.com/).
 It allows you to handle routes in a web app, using _dynamic routing_,  meaning routing that takes place as your app is rendering, not in a configuration or convention outside of a running app.
 That means almost everything is a component in React Router.